-Please also refer to the Securities Trading Policy and other resources on the "Securities Trading" page on the People Portal.
+Please also refer to the Securities Trading Policy page on the People Portal.

-Tim owns shares in Big Biscuits. which has a major contract with Woolworths Group.
+Tim owns shares in Big Biscuits, which has a major contract with Woolworths Group.
 Tim hears from a team member that Big Biscuits is about to lose its contract.
 Tim sells his shares because he is worried that Big Biscuits' share price will fall and that he will lose money.
 Is this okay?